10 Things You Need to do Today to for your Online Security and to Prevent Someone from Hacking your Bank Account

 This is a huge problem in today’s digital society and last year we saw a record number of online breaches of large organizations, both private and in government.
 One of the most notable was the Equifax breach where the personal data of 143 million people was stolen because of an un-patched vulnerability in one of their web applications.

-Now wouldn’t you think that if hackers are smart enough to breach a large organization like Equifax that has millions of dollars to spend on Cyber Security that they would be smart enough to come after you and succeed?
+Now, wouldn’t you think that if hackers are smart enough to breach large organizations like Equifax and the U.S Gov’t that has millions if not billions of dollars to spend on Cyber Security that they would be smart enough to come after you and succeed?

 I think the answer is yes.